PostProcessor to Spatial Frequency Response (SFR) Slanted Edge Chart:

 Imatest 4.5+ can measure Autofocus repeatability of a digital still camera by using Imatest’s SFR module.

 A method to measure the Autofocus Consistency performance of a digital still camera for both continuous and camera requiring focusing just before capture covered in Imatest’s AutoFocus Consistency postprocessor module.
 To test the AF Consistency of a device, capture several images at several different positions.
 The process of choosing positions for the camera is to first create a set of positions that the camera refocus each time when the camera moved between positions.
-Use Imatest’s Autofocus test chart or any of the slanted edge test chart to capture test images and measure MTF50 values in cycles per pixel using the slanted edge modules(SFR, SFRPLUS and eSFR ISO) by saving the .json files.
+Use Imatest’s Autofocus test chart or any of the slanted edge test chart to capture test images and measure MTF50 values in cycles per pixel using the slanted edge modules(SFR) by saving the .json files.

 - Camera positions to capture test images is fully depend on the device under test.